 The Foundation is a party to charitable gift trusts.
 Third-party trustees maintain trust assets in irrevocable trusts for the benefit of the Foundation.
-The fair values of the trusts are estimated based upon the fair value of the assets contributed by the donor less the present value of the payment expected to be made to other beneficiaries.
+The fair values of the trusts are estimated based upon the fair value of the assets contributed by the donor, less the present value of the payment expected to be made to other beneficiaries.
 The present value is calculated using the discount rate the year in which the trust was established.
 Rates ranged from 1.72% to 4.92%.
-The balances at June 30, 2022 and 2021, are \$1,521,700 and \$1,890,000, respectively, and are included in net assets with donor restrictions.
+The balances at June 30, 2023 and 2022 were \$1,507,600 and \$1,521,700, respectively, and are included in net assets with donor restrictions.